Last Updated on March 13, 2021 by Julia Wilson

 - Feral cats tend to live in colonies whereas stray cats generally live alone.

 - Feral cats are much less likely to be seen, especially during the day.
 Stray cats may be seen around day or night.

-- As feral cats have been born in the wild, they will have a cleaner/less disheveled appearance than a stray.
+- As feral cats have been born in the wild, they will have a cleaner/less dishevelled appearance than a stray.
 This is because they have learned survival skills.

 - A stray cat may be underweight as they don’t have the hunting skills a feral cat has learned.

-- If you are able to catch the cat, declawing is another sign the cat is a stray and not a feral.
+- If you can catch the cat, declawing is another sign the cat is a stray and not a feral.